-The coal reserve estimate for our Asia Pacific coal mine as of December 31, 2008 is based on a JORC-compliant resource estimate.
+The coal reserve estimate for our Asia Pacific coal mine as of December 31, 2008 is based on a JORCcompliant resource estimate.
 An optimized pit design for an initial 10-year mine operating schedule was generated supporting the reserve estimate.
 The following table reflects expected current annual capacity and economically recoverable reserves for the Sonoma Project:

-Current Prov en and Probable Mineral Rights Method of Mine (2) Category (3) Annual Capacity (4) In- place Moist Recoverable Owned Leased Reserve Estimation Infrastructure Te onnes in Mill ions (1) · · · · · · · · · · · · · · · · · · · Sonoma Moranbah Coal Measures B, C and E Seams Geologic - Mine, Preparation, Assigned 4.0 43.3 25.3 0% 100% Block Model Plant, Load-out
+Mine (2) Category (3) In-place en and Probable Moist Recoverable Iillions (1) Mineral Owned Method of Reserve Estimation Infrastructure Sonoma Moranbah Coal Measures B, C and E Seams Assigned 4.0 43.3 25.3 0% 100% Geologic - Block Model Mine, Preparation, Plant, Load-out

-- (1) Metric tons of 2,205 pounds.
+(1) Metric tons of 2,205 pounds.
 In-place coal at 8 percent moisture, recoverable clean coal at 9 percent moisture.
 Reserves listed on 100 percent basis.
-Cliffs Natural Resources has an effective 45 percent interest in the joint venture. - All coal is extracted by conventional surface mining techniques. - (3) Assigned reserves represent coal reserves that can be mined without a significant capital expenditure for mine development, whereas unassigned reserves will require significant capital expenditures to mine the reserves. - (4) Annual capacity increased from 3.0 million tonnes with completion of coal preparation plant installations.
+Cliffs Natural Resources has an effective 45 percent interest in the joint venture.

+(2) All coal is extracted by conventional surface mining techniques.

+(3) Assigned reserves represent coal reserves that can be mined without a significant capital expenditure for mine development, whereas unassigned reserves will require significant capital expenditures to mine the reserves.

+(4) Annual capacity increased from 3.0 million tonnes with completion of coal preparation plant installations.